 Karel Fellowship in Public Interest

 The Frank Karel Fellowship Program in Public Interest Communications is in its second year as a pilot program.
 The fellowship places high-potential undergraduate students in leading nonprofit organizations that vigorously promote the public interest for a hands-on, experiential summer fellowship.
 Fellows gain field experience through placements in leading nonprofits.
 A majority of Fellows will be placed in the Greater Washington DC area.
 Remaining Fellows will be placed in diverse Metropolitan areas.
+To apply, students must be nominated by a faculty sponsor.
 Each Fellow will receive a total stipend of $4000 to cover housing, travel expenses and living expenses during the fellowship.
-A total of eight fellows will be placed in 2013 with the hope to increase that number to 10 or 15 in the coming years.
+A total of sevent fellows were placed in 2014 with the hope to increase that number in the coming years.

 Application deadline: January 15, 2014